Synchronization patterns in LIF Neural Networks: Merging Nonlocal and Diagonal Connectivity: Introduction

-In previous studies synchronization phenomena have been explored and chimera states have been reported in Leaky Integrate-and-Fire (LIF) ring networks with nonlocal coupling \cite{lucioli:2010,olmi:2010,tsigkri:2015,tsigkri:2016,tsigkri:2017}.
-Depending on the connectivity scheme a number of interesting patterns were revealed, namely: \begin{itemize} \item The case of negative (repulsive) coupling constant was studied using a nonlocal kernel.
-This connectivity produced multichimera states whose multiplicity (number of coherent/incoherent domains) depends on the coupling strength \cite{tsigkri:2015,tsigkri:2016,tsigkri:2017}.
+In previous studies of the Leaky Integrate-and-Fire (LIF) dynamics, a plethora of intriguing synchronization phenomena have been reported for coupled LIF networks with nonlocal coupling \cite{lucioli:2010,olmi:2010,tsigkri:2015,tsigkri:2017,tsigkri:2016}.
+A few examples are briefly discussed below. \begin{itemize} \item The case of negative (repulsive) coupling constant was studied using a nonlocal kernel.
+This connectivity produced multichimera states whose multiplicity (number of coherent/incoherent domains) depends on the coupling strength \cite{tsigkri:2015,tsigkri:2017,tsigkri:2016}.

 \item In the case of positive (attracting) nonlocal diffusive coupling, travelling waves of synchronous elements with constant phase difference were produced, while chimera states were difficult to identify.
-Subthreshold oscillations were observed where the number of oscillators staying below the threshold is statistically constant in time and only depends on the coupling strength \cite{tsigkri:2017}.
+Subthreshold oscillations were observed, where the number of oscillators staying below the threshold is statistically constant in time and only depends on the coupling strength \cite{tsigkri:2017}.
+Their potential values fluctuate erratically around a central point located below the fixed point of the uncoupled neuronal oscillator.
 Note that in biological neuron networks subthreshold oscillations have been experimentally recorded as rhythmic fluctuations of the voltage difference between the interior and exterior of a neuron \cite{alonso:1989,cobb:1995}.

 \item Hierarchical topology in the coupling was investigated and it was shown to induce nested chimera states and transitions between multichimera states with different multiplicities \cite{tsigkri:2016}.
 The use of hierarchical connectivity was motivated by previous analyses of MRI and fMRI images of the brain which reveal that the neuron axons are distributed fractaly in the brain \cite{katsaloulis:2009,expert:2011,katsaloulis:2012}.